rust-lang/prev.rust-lang.org/faq.md

 The choice of which to use is dependent on the purpose of the program.

 If you are interested in the greatest degree of precision with your floating point numbers, then prefer `f64`.
-If you are more interested in keeping the size of the value small or being maximally efficient, and are not concerned about the associated innacuracy of having fewer bits per value, then `f32` is better.
+If you are more interested in keeping the size of the value small or being maximally efficient, and are not concerned about the associated inaccuracy of having fewer bits per value, then `f32` is better.
 Operations on `f32` are usually faster, even on 64-bit hardware.
 As a common example, graphics programming typically uses `f32` because it requires high performance, and 32-bit floats are sufficient for representing pixels on the screen.

 If in doubt, choose `f64` for the greater precision.